 Exporting more than one movie at a time

-Exporting multiple movies (batch export) in one session from your project is beneficial so you can continue working while the export is processing.
-You can make a duplicate copy of your map to continue editing and monitor or cancel the media exporting.
+Exporting multiple movies (batch export) in one session from a project is beneficial so you can continue working while the export is processing.
+You can make a duplicate copy of a map to continue editing and monitor or cancel the media exporting.
 You can also export to a variety of output formats at one time.

 Export duration time

 Many things impact the time it takes for a movie to finish exporting, including the following:

 - The capability of your computer (processor, graphics card, and so on) will directly influence how much you can animate and how quickly an animation will export.

 - The complexity of the project.
 Numerous elements being saved with keyframes, such as labels, layer transparency, and so on, will slow down the export process.